hpc-carpentry/hpc-carpentry.github.io/_posts/2020/06/2020-06-26-online-workshop-logistics-and_screen-layouts.md

 ## Workshop logistics (Zoom)

-We needed the ability for students who are stuck to get code working on their end without stopping the actual workshop.
+We needed the ability for stuck students to get code working on their end without stopping the actual workshop.
 We used Zoom breakout rooms for this.
 However,